SomanathSankaran/assignment-4.4/README.md

 # assignment-4.4

- QN 1 Write a Java program to copy a file from HDFS to LFS FSDataInputStream
+ QN 1 Write a Java program to copy a file from HDFS to LFS I have used the copytolocal method of Filesystem which take Source path and destination path as its  parameters which is taken from arguments (image:copytolocal) output :1.I Have removed the file "COPYFILE" by using -rm from local system and then checked it by listing thef files 2.then executed my jar file "Hadoop jar copytolocal.jar" and then listed the localsystem by -ls and now my copyfile.txt is copied there

+QN 2 Explain the importance and usage of the below terms in details ● DFSInputStream
+● DFSOutputStream
+● FSDataInputStream
+● FSDataOutputStream

+FSDataInputStream
 • Provides stream (channel) for reading data.
 FSDataInputStream wraps the DataInputStream and implements Seekable, PositionedReadable interfaces which provide method like getPos(), seek() method to provide Random Access on HDFS file.